-You may feel philia love for a best friend with whom you had your life for years.
-You can develop and nurture such friendships by ensuring that mutual respect, admiration, and affection are present.
+You may feel philia love for a best friend with whom you had in your life for years.
+You can develop and nurture such deep friendship by ensuring that mutual respect, admiration, and affection are present.

-The Greeks differentiated between philautia, which they considered healthy self-love, and narcissism, which can be thought of as a love of oneself to the exclusion of others.
+The Greeks differentiated between philautia, which they considered healthy self-love or self-compassion, and narcissism, which can be thought of as a love of oneself to the exclusion of others.